NikolaVu/webc-item-tile/README.md

 # \<application-tile\>

-Appsco application tile is used to represent applicaiton in appsco
+Appsco application tile is used to represent application in appsco

 ## Install the Polymer-CLI